 Method 3: Download the Audio and Run Whisper Locally (Technical, Free)

-If you are comfortable with the command line, you can download the audio from a YouTube video using a tool like yt-dlp and then run OpenAI's open-source Whisper model on your own machine.
-This is genuinely free and gives you full control over your data.
+If you're comfortable with the command line, you can download the audio with yt-dlp and run OpenAI's open-source Whisper model on your own machine.
+Genuinely free and gives you full control over your data.

 Rough steps: